In the White Mountains, we’re not really known for our nightlife. But what if we upend the concept of “nightlife”?

 ICE SKATING

 Ice skating is a classic winter activity in the White Mountains.
 To make it all the more memorable, we’d recommend visiting the ice at night!
-There are several outdoor rinks that offer evening skate sessions, including RiverWalk Resort in Lincoln, NH (rentals available onsite) and Schouler Park in North Conway, NH (bring your own skates).
+There are several outdoor rinks that offer evening skate sessions, including RiverWalk Resort at Loon Mountain in Lincoln, NH (rentals available onsite) and Schouler Park in North Conway, NH (bring your own skates).
 A little bit further south, Waterville Valley Ice Arena (Waterville Valley, NH) offers indoor public skating sessions.

 Note: outdoor skating rinks are weather dependent.
 Remember to look up public skating times, as well as info on pricing for rink admission and skate rentals, prior to departure.